Loops in exceptional field theory: Feynman amplitudes in exceptional field theory

 We separate the dependence in $p_l$ and $\Gamma_l$ in the exceptional kinematic numerator $N_G^E$ to emphasise that it does not necessarily depend only on $\Gamma_l$ through the scalar products \eqref{ScalarE}.
 It appears therefore that the kinematic numerator is only determined up to monomials in the momenta that vanish when the charges are subjected to the strong section constraint, as for example \be 8 Z_{ij}(\Gamma_1) Z^{jk}(\Gamma_4) Z_{kl}(\Gamma_1) Z^{li}(\Gamma_4) -\scal{ Z_{ij}(\Gamma_1)Z^{ij}(\Gamma_4) }^2 + \mbox{c.c.} \ , \qquad I_4(\Gamma_1+\Gamma_4)\ , \ee in $\cN=8$ supergravity, where $Z_{ij}(\Gamma)$ is the antisymmetric rank two $SU(8)$ tensor central charge, and $I_4$ the $E_{7(7)}$ quartic invariant.
 One may expect nonetheless simplifications because the kinematic numerators are low order polynomials in the loop mementa, such that the number of possible corrections could be rather small.
 In particular, the kinematic numerators of ladder diagrams do not depend on the loop momenta \cite{Bern:2012uf,Bern:2008pv}, and so one may expect that they will not depend on the charges in exceptional field theory.
 The three-loop amplitude is moreover expected to satisfy a non-renormalisation theorem such that the 3-loop kinematic numerators depend at most quadratically in the loop momenta, as it is indeed the case in supergravity \cite{Bern:2012uf}.
 Therefore we expect the kinematic numerators of the exceptional field theory 4-graviton 3-loop amplitude to be determined from the supergravity ones \cite{Bern:2012uf} by \eqref{ExcKin} for all charges.

 In this paper we will only consider the 4-graviton amplitude at $1$-loop and $2$-loop, such that this problem does not occur and the loop integrand is uniquely determined from the supergravity one by unitarity and $E_{d(d)}(\mathds{Z})$ invariance.
 In these cases the kinematic numerators do not depend on the loop momenta, and therefore do not depend on the charges.
+Moreover, these amplitudes do not involve $\tfrac14$-BPS states (of the type discussed around~\eqref{eq:NewFields}) and therefore are gauge invariant within the standard exceptional field theory framework.